AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 ### Prerequisites

-The API integrations mentioned in this document require “Partner” level access to Reward Gateway.
-This MUST be requested from Reward Gateway prior to any integration that may occur.
+The API integrations mentioned in this document require “Partner” level access to Company.
+This MUST be requested from Company prior to any integration that may occur.

-Following successful partner onboarding, Reward Gateway will provide three key metadata required:
+Following successful partner onboarding, Company will provide three key metadata required:

 **Partner Access Token
 Partner Refresh Token